Netskope takes the protection of our customers’ information and the products and services Netskope provides to them very seriously.

-Additionally, vulnerabilities found in our service providers’ systems fall outside of this policy’s scope and should be reported directly to the service provider according to their disclosure policy (if any).
+Additionally, vulnerabilities found in Netskope service providers’ systems fall outside of this policy’s scope and should be reported directly to the service provider according to their disclosure policy (if any).
 If you are not sure whether a system or endpoint is in scope or not, contact us at [email protected] before starting your research.

 The following test types are not authorized:

 If you encounter any of the below on Netskope systems while testing within the scope of this policy, stop your test and notify us immediately:

 Netskope accepts vulnerability reports via below channels –

 Note: Netskope does not support PGP-encrypted emails.
 For particularly sensitive information,we ask that you submit through the Netskope’s BugCrowd program.
 Reports may be submitted anonymously.

 Netskope prefers reports via BugCrowd but will respond to reports through any of the above channels.
 Note, only the reports submitted via BugCrowd will be eligible for bounties, except in the event that BugCrowd is not open or available, as noted above.

 Please keep vulnerability reports current by sending Netskope any new information as it becomes available.